Bold Branding for a Growing Community: Visual Identity and Collateral Designed to Empower and Connect

 Branding & Identity Systems | 2017-2019

-Portland Women in Tech (PDXWIT) was a nonprofit organization dedicated to building a community that empowers, supports, and celebrates women and underrepresented groups in technology.
-I first connected with the team during a rebranding effort aimed at creating a more inclusive and contemporary identity that reflected the energy, creativity, and diversity of its growing community.
-I was immediately drawn to the project because of PDXWIT’s mission and its commitment to representation and belonging in tech.
+Portland Women in Tech (PDXWIT) is a nonprofit organization dedicated to building a community that empowers, supports, and celebrates women and underrepresented groups in technology.
+I first connected with the team during a rebranding effort that followed their transition to official nonprofit status in Oregon.
+The board wanted a visual identity that reflected this milestone while better representing the energy, diversity, and momentum of the community they had built.

-I led the creative development of the new brand identity, from early concept exploration to final logo and brand guidelines.
-My goal was to design a system that felt modern and adaptable while maintaining warmth and approachability.
-Through careful consideration of color, typography, and symbolism, I worked to build a visual language that communicates strength, inclusivity, and optimism.
-These qualities represent both the organization and the people who make up its community.
+I led the creative development of the new brand identity, from early concept exploration through final logo design and brand guidelines.
+The goal was to create a system that could grow alongside the organization and adapt across print, digital, and event applications.
+The identity needed to feel confident yet approachable, professional yet vibrant, and authentic to the people who make up the PDXWIT community.

 ROLE